bedita/docs/source/glossary.rst

     user
-        Actual project users with credentials to login; main attributes are username and passowrd or some external auth provider identifiers and other profile data like first name, surname, and other contact information;
+        Project users accessing resources with credentials to login; main attributes are username and password or some external auth provider identifiers and other profile data like first name, surname, and other contact information;
         each user has usually at least one role, used to grant access on endpoint operations;
         user authentication is not always mandatory, some endpoints may respond to GET anonymous requests,